rubocop/ruby-style-guide/README-enUS.md

   ```

   `{` and `}` deserve a bit of clarification, since they are used
-  for block and hash literals, as well as embedded expressions in
+  for block and hash literals, as well as string interpolation.
-  strings.
   For hash literals two styles are considered acceptable.

   ```Ruby
   # good - space after { and before }